Pyroevil/Blender-Molecular-Script/README.md

 - Go in File > User Preferences > Addons tab
 - In the "Object" categories, you must find "Molecular"
 - Check it , close the "Blender user preferences" windows and have fun.

-Visit my blog about this script for donation, comments or more detail : http://pyroevil.com